MattBrown88/data-science-portfolio/README.md

 # data-science-portfolio
-A portfolio of my data science projects
+A list of my personal data science projects.
+There are examples of data-driven applications, predictive modeling, exploratory data analysis, optimization and tutorials.

 ## R Shiny Applications